 My hobby is nature and wildlife photography.
 I'm strictly an amateur.
 I'll always be a hobbyist as it's way too much work to be anything else.
 Taking photos motivates me to go somewhere scenic.

-When I first started tracking down accessible adventure opportunities, I thought there wasn't much.
+When I first started tracking down wheelchair and rollator accessible adventure opportunities, I thought there wasn't much.
 I was incorrect.
-However, the location information is hard to find.
-I created this web site for Northern California so that a person who uses a rolling walker, wheelchair or simply walks slowly won't have to spend hours trying to find somewhere scenic to go beyond a scenic drive.
+However, the locational information is hard to find.
+I created this web site for Northern California so that a person who uses a rolling walker, wheelchair or simply walks slowly won't have to spend hours trying to find somewhere awesome to go beyond a scenic drive.
 It's not a comprehensive list, but it's a start.

-Here's the thing: The information I've accumulated by rummaging around the www is just that - information about possibilities, not certainties.
-I'm having fun checking out scenic drives, trails, campgrounds, waterfalls and wildlife refuges.
+Here's the thing: The information I've accumulated by rummaging around the www is just that - information about possibilities, not certainties for wheelchair and rolling walker access.
+I'm having fun checking out scenic drives, accessible trails, campgrounds, waterfalls and wildlife refuges.
 I hope you will, too.
 Because I will not have personally visited or reviewed every link I list, link inclusion is not a guarantee that when you arrive that the attraction will be 'accessible' at your level of abilities.
 Links I mention are more of a listing of possibilities, of places to check out.
 Some will be winners and others won't.
 Have a back-up plan and another place to visit if the first doesn't work out.